Engee documentation

 • ;

-• - is a correction term to ensure continuity of the flow:
+• — correction term that ensures continuity of the flow:

-The area and flow rate are then multiplied by the number of orifices.
+The area and flow rate are then multiplied by the number of holes.

 The cosine of the jet angle is found by interpolating the experimental results shown in the figure below.
 Linear spline interpolation is used for this purpose.